XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-> Notice we are using `System.Threading.Tasks.Task` for all the return types.
-Later, we will move to a file-based storage model which uses asynchronous APIs.
+> Notice the code is using `System.Threading.Tasks.Task` for all the return types.
+This is preparation for a later step where you will switch to a file-based storage model that uses asynchronous I/O APIs.

 | Method          | Purpose |
 |-----------------|---------|